 Outcomes

-The new functionality to display preprint peer reviews on Europe PMC was released in late 2023.
-As of April 2025 there are now 16,614 preprints with peer reviews in Europe PMC.
+As of November 2025 there are now 17,975 preprints with peer reviews in Europe PMC.

 The Europe PMC team wrote a paper which was published after I left the organisation: Enabling preprint discovery, evaluation, and analysis with Europe PMC.